OctoFi/octofidotcom/_posts/2020-10-23-dev-roadmap.md

 #### Q4 \#NoCexNovember (Main Features)

 - First release of our frontend mockups for the upcoming  interface
-- Aquafarm Update with TokenSets, Snapshot.Page aggregation, oracle beta (end of OCTOBRRR)
+- Aquafarm Update with TokenSets, Snapshot.Page aggregation, oracle beta
 - Lending and Borrowing aggregation for Compound and Aave
 - Fundamental development for final app.octo.fi platform release